Frequently Asked Questions About the Georgia Ethics Assessments

 - What is the format and length of each assessment?

-Each Georgia Ethics assessment is offered at two levels: Program Entry and Program Exit.
-Each level consists of seven interactive modules that instruct through video, gaming, and self-guided learning.
-Five of the modules include an end-of-module test with immediate feedback.
-The Program Exit level also includes an end-of-course, or summative test.
+The Georgia Ethics assessments consist of seven interactive modules that instruct through video, gaming, and self-guided learning.
+Five of the modules include an end-of-module test with immediate feedback as well as an end-of-course, or summative test.

 Each module is designed to take no more than 30 minutes to complete; however, candidates may take as much time as they like.

-- Will candidates have to take both levels of the assessment to achieve certification?
+- Will candidates have to take the assessments to achieve certification?

-Yes, with one exception.
-Candidates who have completed a state-approved educator preparation program by December 31, 2014, are exempt from passing the Georgia Ethics assessments if all certification application materials were received by the GaPSC’s Certification Division by March 1, 2015.
+Georgia Educator Ethics: Yes, with one exception.
+If they completed a state-approved educator preparation program by December 31, 2014, they are exempt from passing the Georgia Educator Ethics assessment if all certification application materials were received by the GaPSC’s Certification Division by March 1, 2015.